M1stF0rest/Thrift4U/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can see the infomation of all the available items for sale
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can modify the filters to search for the items I want.
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can post a item that I want to sell
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can check the list of all the items that I want to sell and modify their attributes if necessary or even remove them.

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+* (2 points) Use a CSS framework found in Semantic UI to make my website neat and beautiful
-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+* (3 points) Using a client side javascript we did not cover in class
+    * I have not figured what it is yet, but I guarantee it will take a LOT of effort.
+* (2 points) Using a sever side javascript we did not cover in class
+    * I have not figured what it is yet, but I guarantee it will take a LOT of effort.

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 ## Annotations / References Used